How to transfer an Australian domain name

 - Step 2: Login to current registrar

 To transfer your domain, you will need to retrieve your domain name password and check the status of your domain name.
 Different registrars call the domain password by different names. eg registry key, authorization code, but most will have the key displayed when you login.
 If your domain name status is "registrar lock" you will need to unlock your domain before you will be able to transfer your domain.
 If you have problems finding your registry key, email your current registrar, who must follow ICANN rules and send the registry key to you in 5 days.
 (Some registrars can be particularly frustrating and will deliberately make it difficult for you to transfer out your domain.
-Most registrars have systems that will email out to the registrant an auth code with a push of a button, so persist and they will send it to you) Please check that the registrant email address is correct and domain name status is unlocked by performing a whois lookup because this is the only way to verify that your details are correct at the central registry.
+Most registrars have systems that will email out to the registrant an auth code with a push of a button, so persist and they will send it to you) Please check that the registrant email address is correct and domain name status is unlocked.

 Note: The registry key or domain password is different from the password that you will use to login to your online domain name management.
 Usually, you can easily retrieve the login password by entering your domain in the "forgot password" field and your login password will be sent to the registrant's email address.
 You can then login and find your domain password.

 You will need to fill in your domain name, domain name password, read and agree to terms and conditions and fill in your details.
 If you have bought a domain from us before, you do not need to fill in your personal details again, simply log in with your username and password.
 You will need to pay for domain name renewal to complete the transfer request.
 You will receive an email confirming your transfer request.